ayush4345/CodeCraft/README.md

 - `express`: A popular web application framework for Node.js.
 - `cors`: A middleware that provides a Connect/Express middleware for handling Cross-Origin Resource Sharing (CORS).
 - `puppeteer-core`: A high-level API to control headless Chrome or Chromium over the DevTools Protocol.

+## 7. Practice Contests

+### Features

+1. **Challenge List**: A user can choose any number of questions from the list of available questions on the coding platform.

+2. **Countdown Timer**: A countdown timer is displayed at the top of the page, showing the remaining time for the contest.
+The timer is calculated based on the start time and duration of the contest.

+3. **Contest Points**: After the contest ends, the total points earned by the user during the contest are also displayed.

 ## Setup and Installation